appbead/webkit-wiki/QtWebKit-Reloaded.md

 This is a project aiming to upgrade QtWebKit to modern WebKit code base.

+## Why?

-## Why do we need QtWebKit when shiny new QtWebEngine is available?
+Why do we need QtWebKit when shiny new QtWebEngine is available?

 ### Use case 1: Embedded systems
 * WebKit engine tends to use less memory than Chromium because of different design decisions.